tacman/msgphp/docs/ddd/identities.md

 Identifier values can be of any type; a [domain identifier](identifiers.md), another (foreign) entity object, or any primitive value.

-A single identifier value might represent an actual identity in case it's composed by a single identifier field.
+A single identifier value might represent an identity in case the identity is composed from a single identifier field.

 ## API